Philip Green (composer): Film music

 Green's first credited film work was on 1943's The Sky's the Limit, but his first notable success came with The Magic Bow (1946), a musical based on the life and loves of the Italian violinist and composer Niccolò Paganini.
 The 'Romance' from that film, as played by Yehudi Menuhin, and later taken up by Max Jaffa, became a great hit.
 He was appointed resident musical director of the Rank Organisation.

-Green composed more than 150 film scores, including The Yellow Balloon (1952), Carry On Admiral (1957), The Square Peg (1958, together with several other Norman Wisdom films), The League of Gentlemen (1960), the theme song for The Shakedown, (sung by Kathy Kirby), Victim (1961), The Singer Not the Song (1961), and The Intelligence Men (1965).
+Green composed more than 150 film scores, including The Yellow Balloon (1952), Carry On Admiral (1957), The Square Peg (1958, together with several other Norman Wisdom films), the theme song of The Shakedown (1959; sung by Kathy Kirby), The League of Gentlemen (1960), Victim, The Singer Not the Song (both 1961), and The Intelligence Men (1965).
 His themes for John and Julie (1954) and The March Hare (1956) both won Ivor Novello Awards.
 He also composed the themes for the 1960s ATV television crime series Ghost Squad and Sergeant Cork.
 Green made two cameo appearances in films that he worked on: as a bandleader in It Happened One Sunday (1944); and again as a bandleader in The Dream Maker (1963).

 Other work

 Like many composers of film music, Green also composed and arranged light orchestral concert works and wrote prolifically for production music libraries.
 As a result, a number of his compositions are familiar through their use in radio and television programmes.
-They include pieces such as Cuban Suite and Cocktail Hat Suite, and single movement pieces such as Follow Me Around and White Orchids.
-Shopping Centre was used as the theme for the 1936 BBC television programme Picture Page, and was released commercially by Charles Williams in the 1930s.
-Horse Feathers was used as the theme tune for the BBC radio series Meet the Huggetts, (1953-1961).
+They include pieces such as Cuban Suite and Cocktail Hat Suite, and single-movement pieces such as "Follow Me Around" and "White Orchids".
+"Shopping Centre" was used as the theme for the 1936 BBC television programme Picture Page, and was released commercially by Charles Williams in the 1930s.
+"Horse Feathers" was used as the theme tune for the BBC radio series Meet the Huggetts (1953–1961).

 Other pieces were written under pseudonyms, such as Ecstasy by Jose Belmont or Frenesi by Don Felipe.
-A number of his production music pieces were used in Night of the Living Dead, Looney Tunes theatrical shorts (such as in 1958 when the musicians were on strike, or later added as part of TV prints for Freudy Cat).
+A number of his production music pieces were used in Night of the Living Dead and in Looney Tunes theatrical shorts (such as in 1958 when the musicians were on strike, or later added as part of TV prints for Freudy Cat).
 His stock music continues to be used in modern shows such as The Ren and Stimpy Show, The World's Greatest Magic and SpongeBob SquarePants.

-Philip Scowcroft remembers some stage music, including a children's musical Noddy in Toyland, a revue Fancy Free and an ice show, Wildfire, as well as some songs that achieved popularity in the early 1950s, such as 'Let's Go to the Pictures' and 'Love Is Like An April Shower'.
+Philip Scowcroft remembers some stage music, including a children's musical (Noddy in Toyland), a revue (Fancy Free) and an ice show (Wildfire), as well as some songs that achieved popularity in the early 1950s, such as "Let's Go to the Pictures" and "Love Is Like An April Shower".

+In the field of pop music, Green co-wrote the United Kingdom's 1963 Eurovision Song Contest entry, "Say Wonderful Things", with lyrics by Norman Newell.
+It was recorded by Ronnie Carroll The song finished fourth behind Denmark, Switzerland and Italy, and eventually reached No. 6 on the UK Singles Chart.